[Updated 13 October 2021]

 Stunning landscapes, architecture, theme parks and so much more - there's no denying that almost every corner of Seoul is a hot spot for the perfect picture.
 But your time here is probably limited, especially if you're on a holiday.
 Picture-perfect memories are not something you can compromise on though!

-To save you both the time and the trouble of heading to every spot in Seoul for the best shots, here’s our top 9 picks that’ll guarantee you a gorgeous social feed at the end of your trip😍
+Saving you both the time and the trouble of heading to every spot in Seoul for the best shots, here are our top picks that'll guarantee you a gorgeous social feed at the end of your trip 😍

 P.S.
 Heading to Seoul?
 Let us do all that planning for you with this 5D4N Muslim-friendly Seoul itinerary!